vechain/vechain-mcp-server/README.md

 ## API Endpoint

-The server runs on `http://localhost:4000/mcp` by default.
+The server runs on `http://localhost:4000/mcp` by default when using remote setup.

 ## Available Tools